 Topline Messages

-- Documented Harm to Civilians: Independent human rights and conflict monitors have thoroughly documented the Israeli military’s use of these weapons from the United States in attacks that have killed Palestinian civilians in Gaza.
-President Biden has described Israeli government attacks as “indiscriminate,” which is a violation of the laws of war.
-Humanitarian groups have stressed that Israeli forces continue to block the delivery of humanitarian aid as hundreds of thousands of people in Gaza are on the precipice of starvation and suffering from the spread of deadly diseases, including polio.
+Documented Harm to Civilians: Independent human rights and conflict monitors have thoroughly documented the Israeli military’s use of offensive weapons from the United States in attacks that have killed Palestinian civilians in Gaza.
+Humanitarian groups have stressed that Israeli forces continue to block the delivery of humanitarian aid as hundreds of thousands of people in Gaza are on the precipice of starvation and suffering from the spread of deadly diseases.

-- Leverage for a Ceasefire: There is no military solution to this crisis in Israel-Palestine and across the Middle East.
-As Rachel Goldberg-Polin, the mother of American-Israeli hostage Hersh Goldberg-Polin said, “[S]even hostages have come out through military operation.
-Over 100 have come out through a negotiated settlement.
-It’s pretty clear that what we need to do.”
-By stopping these arms sales, Congress would send a clear message that only diplomacy – not more weapons – is the way to bring hostages home and achieve a peaceful settlement to the violence in Gaza, the West Bank, Lebanon, and across the region.
+Leverage for a Ceasefire: There is no military solution to this crisis in Israel-Palestine and across the Middle East, and more weapons of war will only escalate the violence.
+By stopping these arms sales, Congress would send a clear message that only diplomacy – not more weapons – is the way to bring all hostages home and achieve a peaceful settlement to the violence in Gaza and across the region.

 Counterpoints and Rebuttals